lancachenet/lancachenet.github.io/_docs/containers/dns/index.md

 ## Quick Explanation

 For a LAN cache to function on your network you need two services.
-* A depot cache service
+* A depot cache service e.g [monolithic](/docs/containers/monolithic/)
-* A special DNS service
+* A special DNS service e.g this container

 The depot cache service transparently proxies your requests for content to Steam/Origin/Etc, or serves the content to you if it already has it.